cf-sewe/cplace-cssc-operator/README.md

 Returns the logs of the specified instance.
 Intended to be used by Controller to stream logs real-time (see Spring Boot Admin).

 TBC: log streaming?
-Console log? separated by log file?
+Console log?
+Separated by log file?
 Log source Grafana Loki?

 > `GET /instances/{instanceId}/metrics`